mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export-to-xml-options.md

 title: ExportToXmlOptions class
 ---

-Represents a set of options for exporting data to XML.
+Provides options for exporting data to XML format.
+This class includes properties for specifying whether fields should be exported as elements and whether the schema should be included in the exported data.

 **Namespace:** ASNA.DataGate.Client.CopyData
 **Assembly:** ASNA.QSys.DataGate.Client.dll